BenRR/CarND-Term1-Starter-Kit/doc/configure_via_floydhub.md

 floyd run --gpu --mode jupyter
 ```

-To learn more about FloydHub [visit the docs](http://docs.floydhub.com/)
+To learn more about FloydHub by [visiting the docs](http://docs.floydhub.com/)

 ### Upload delay